inferless/phi4-vllm-gptq/README.md

 # Deploying Phi-4-GPTQ Models with vLLM on Inferless

+PHI‑4 is Microsoft’s latest open‑source large language model, designed for high‑quality text generation across diverse tasks.
+It leverages a decoder‑only transformer architecture with advanced pre‑training techniques, delivers strong performance on benchmarks, and is aimed at applications ranging from chatbots to content creation.

 This repository provides a template for seamlessly deploying GPTQ models using [vLLM](https://github.com/vllm-project/vllm) on the Inferless platform.

 ## TL;DR: